History Week 2020 – History: What is it good for?

 In 2020, History Week will be launched on Friday 4 September at the NSW Premier’s History Awards, an event run in partnership with the State Library of NSW.

-A further feature event of History Week is the Annual History Lecture and Awards planned for the night of 8 September 2020.
-Overall, there will be close to 100 events being staged throughout NSW in History Week 2020.
+A further feature event of History Week is the Annual History Lecture and Awards planned for the night of 8 September 2020, this year featuring Professor Stan Grant as lecturer.

 How can members be involved in History Week 2020?